lightning/bolts/08-transport.md

 ### Receiving and Decrypting Messages

-In order to decrypt the _next_ message in the network stream, the following is
+In order to decrypt the _next_ message in the network stream, the following steps are completed:
-done:

 1. Read _exactly_ 18 bytes from the network buffer.
-2. Let the encrypted length prefix be known as `lc`
+2. Let the encrypted length prefix be known as `lc`.
 3. Decrypt `lc` (using `ChaCha20-Poly1305`, `rn`, and `rk`), to obtain the size of the encrypted packet `l`.
     * A zero-length byte slice is to be passed as the AD (associated data).
     * The nonce `rn` MUST be incremented after this step.
-4. Read _exactly_ `l+16` bytes from the network buffer, let the bytes be known as `c`.
+4. Read _exactly_ `l+16` bytes from the network buffer, and let the bytes be known as `c`.
 5. Decrypt `c` (using `ChaCha20-Poly1305`, `rn`, and `rk`), to obtain decrypted plaintext packet `p`.
     * The nonce `rn` MUST be incremented after this step.